Penalised spline estimation of covariate-specific time-dependent ROC curves: Real Data Application

 \subsection{\textsf{Data Analysis and Results}}

 To estimate the covariate-specific cumulative-dynamic time-dependent ROC curve with our proposed method, we consider the following models

 and

 where model selection for the hazard function was performed using the Akaike Information Criterion.
 We used cubic regression spline bases of dimension $J = 13$ for the one-dimensional smooth (varying-coefficient) functions involved in both the model for the hazard, $\lambda\left(t \mid \text{GRACE}, \text{LVEF}\right)$, and the GRACE score.
 Second-order penalties were considered, and smoothing parameters were selected using REML.
+As in the simulation study, we considered the observed uncensored times as the break points for the follow-up period in the piecewise exponential approach.
+With this configuration, the hazard model involves more than one million observations, and estimation required 16 seconds on a workstation equipped with an Intel$^\circledR$ Core\texttrademark\ i9-14900 processor (32 cores), 64 GiB RAM, and Ubuntu 22.04 LTS.
 Web Figures \ref{hazard_model_effects} and \ref{loc_scale_model_effects} show the estimated effects on the hazard and on the GRACE score, respectively.
 Among the terms in the hazard model, only the main effect of time, $s_0(\cdot)$, and the varying-coefficient function $s_{\text{GRACE},\text{T}}(\cdot)$ exhibit nonlinear behaviour.
 In contrast, LVEF shows a pronounced nonlinear effect on both the mean and variance of the GRACE score.